Frank-ZY-Dou/Coverage_Axis/README.md

 ## Point Cloud Input
+I will give more instructions on this part.

 We use [Fast Winding Number](https://www.dgp.toronto.edu/projects/fast-winding-numbers/) for Inside-outside determination for point cloud inputs.
+Note that we use "oriented point cloud" in our paper.
+You can use [mesh_oriented_pc.py](mesh_oriented_pc.py) to generate this sample given a mesh input.
+After running the code you will get the input: [01Ants-12_mesh_ori_pc.obj](input/01Ants-12_mesh_ori_pc.obj) in the folder of [input](input).

+> If you want to process **unoriented point clouds**, please check out our SIGGRAPH 2023 work (SIGGRAPH 2023 The Best Paper Award): [Globally Consistent Normal Orientation for Point Clouds by Regularizing the Winding-Number Field](https://xrvitd.github.io/Projects/GCNO/index.html).
+Our  approach involves developing a smooth objective function to define the requirements of an acceptable WindingNumber Field, which facilitates the identification of globally consistent normal orientations for Unoriented Point Cloud, even in the presence of noisy normals.
+GCNO significantly outperforms previous methods, especially in handling sparse and noisy point clouds, as well as shapes with complex geometry and topology.

 Please use the following commands for building the modified [libigl](https://libigl.github.io/tutorial/) at https://github.com/Frank-ZY-Dou/libigl_CA.
 Note that [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page#Download) is needed for libigl; make sure you have installed it.